lambdaclass/concrete/research/stdlib/execution-cost.md

 - it identifies which functions *could* be analyzed more deeply
 - it separates "provably bounded" from "might run forever"

-Implementation cost: **low** — the compiler already has the SSA CFG and call graph.
+Implementation cost is comparatively low because the compiler already has loop, call-edge, target-set, allocation, layout, and stack facts.
+R-0445 must compose those facts rather than add a second AST/CFG truth source.

-### Level 2: Abstract instruction count estimation
+### Level 2: Abstract source-step upper bounds

 For functions where all loops are bounded and there is no recursion, compute an upper bound on total operations.

 This requires:

 - loop bound annotations or inference — something like `#[bound(N)]` on loops, or automatic inference for simple patterns like `for i in 0..n` where `n` is a parameter
-- an abstract cost model that counts operations (adds, loads, stores, branches, calls) without modeling hardware
+- an explicit, versioned source cost model that counts operations without modeling hardware
-- the IPET (Implicit Path Enumeration Technique) formulation: encode the CFG as an Integer Linear Programming problem, maximize total cost subject to flow and bound constraints
+- a conservative structural fold first; IPET (Implicit Path Enumeration Technique) is an optional later precision improvement only if workload evidence justifies solver complexity

-The result is: "this function costs at most N abstract operations."
+The result is: "under these named input bounds and assumptions, this function uses at most N source-model steps."
+If the required target set, loop bound, or boundary contract is incomplete, the result is `unknown` with the exact reason.

 That is useful for: